lawsdontapplytopigs/dotfiles/awesome/README.md

         [ ] Set window minimum resizing values so the buttons never get resized [ ] Set a forced resize on sidebar weather widget icons, and the preffered size along with it
+        [ ] After suspending and resuming the pc, the audio controls do some sketchy things like uhhHHH not work anymore???
+You have to restart awesome to continue to use them so I'll have to fix this.
+        [ ] Sometimes, it seems that the exitscreen doesn't show up.
+I don't really know why.

+    [ ] Unorganized